Detection rules schema¶

 cve.2024-3094 |

-Relation emission pattern: Sigma emits both a lossless tagged_with -> SigmaTag edge AND an upgraded edge (detects / references_cve / attributed_to) for each raw tag.
-This gives downstream consumers a choice between the raw provenance view or the typed-entity view.
+Dual-emit pattern: Sigma emits both a lossless tagged_with -> SigmaTag edge AND an upgraded typed edge (detects / references_cve / attributed_to) for each tag that resolves.
+Downstream consumers can query either view.

 @dataclass